Gibtnix/MSIKLM/README.md

 supplying [R;G;B],green,blue.
 Please note that it might be necessary to put quotation marks around explicit color definitions, otherwise the argument might not be properly processed by the shell.

-Further, the brightness argument can only be set to low, medium and high if _no_ custom rgb-color is given, while not supplying it is equivalent to supply 'rgb'.
+Further, the brightness argument can only be set to low, medium and high if _no_ custom rgb color is given, while not supplying it is equivalent to supply 'rgb'.
 The reason for this is two-fold: First, it makes little to no sense to explicitly define the color and to give a brightness as well, second the brightness can be used to switch to a different way of communicating with the keyboard.
-Besides technical details (see function set_color() in msiklm.c for further details if you are interested in them), it improves the compatibility with different devices, however the brightness has to be explicitly given.
-For example 'sudo msiklm green' will set the color green using its rgb-values (i.e. red=0, green=255, blue=0 or 0x00FF00 in hex code notation) while 'sudo msiklm green high' does basically the same but using a different way which might be supported by keyboards that do not support full rgb-color selection.
+Besides technical details (cf. `set_color()` in `msiklm.c` for further details if you are interested in them), it improves the compatibility with different devices, however the brightness has to be explicitly given.
+For example `sudo msiklm green` will set the color green using its rgb values (i.e. red=0, green=255, blue=0 or 0x00FF00 in hex code notation) while `sudo msiklm green high` does basically the same but using a different way which might be supported by keyboards that do not support full rgb color selection.
 As I do not have a bunch of different notebook available to test them, I cannot say which command will work at which keyboard.

 Additionally, there are three extra commands that might be useful if something does not work: